dakhama-mehdi/Hyper-VEM/Setup-Readme.md

 ## Install :
 <a name="Install"/>

-Install from store Windwos 10/11 :
+Install from store for Windows 10/11 :

 * Open Micrsofot Store and Search (Hyper-VEM), then install it Or manually frome : https://apps.microsoft.com/store/detail/hypervem/9NPNQ5DZLCQ4?hl=en-il&gl=IL